jacobbuck/backbone.mq/README.md

 Backbone.MQ
 ===========

-Backbone extension to detect and listen to media queries.
+Backbone plugin to detect and listen to media queries.

 Documentation
 -------------